Guides

 npx ctx7 setup --opencode

-The winning pattern is usually terminal-native and explicit: current docs for libraries, source-control context when the task comes from a PR or issue, and database or browser tools only when the task actually crosses those boundaries.
+The pattern that holds up: terminal-native and explicit.
+Current docs for libraries.
+Source-control context when the task starts from a PR or issue.
+Database and browser tools only when the task genuinely needs them.

 FAQ